aarshon/aarshon.github.io/docs/API.md

 1        | msg_type           | `char`     |  `4`| `4`   | `4`            |
 2        | display_msg        | `uint8_t`  |  `0` | `5`  | `1 = Overload` |

+**Description:** Used by any subsystem to indicate a known error condition via a numeric code.
+The HMI will display or log the error based on the err_code received.

 - ##### Subsystem Error Message:

 **(Msg_Type = '5'), From: Alex ('c'), Ian ('i'), KD ('k) or Broadcast ('X')**